Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 LESSONS and things TODO:
-FireFox in bh for some reason does not click main category skincare - chorme ok
+bh = FireFox in bh for some reason does not click main category skincare - chrome ok bh = Chrome sometimes have 'move target out of bounds' error gdzie przycisk jest poza ekranem próbowałem juz 4-5 rozwiązań, ale tylko udalo sie zredukowac severity, ale czasem wpada blad nadal

-allureReporter.addFeature("Contact us Page - valid submission"); - use those more often, read doc

 SCENARIOS
 As a user I want to check if there are any sales.